Long-Brian-Yang/Long-Brian-Yang.github.io/_pages/about.md

   - Developing and fine-tuning neural network potentials (NNPs) for accurate property predictions.
   - Collaborating with team members on computational chemistry studies and preparing technical reports.

-- _2024.09 - 2024.09_, Research Collaboration with Fujitsu Research Computing Lab
+- _2024.09 - Present_, Research Collaboration with Fujitsu Research Computing Lab

   - Participated in joint research projects focusing on molecular dynamics simulations for material discovery.
   - Worked on optimizing neural network potentials for simulation efficiency.